Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 ## Classifying records, record folders, and record categories {#classifyrecordsfolderscategories}

-You can classify records, record folders, and record categories and apply security marks so that they can only be viewed or accessed by users who have the required security clearance.
+You can {% include tooltip.html word="classify" text="classify" %} records, record folders, and record {% include tooltip.html word="category" text="categories" %} and apply security marks so that they can only be
+viewed or accessed by users who have the required security clearance.

 There are four security classification levels that you can assign.
 Security groups provide additional classification options.